OpenDirective/opendirective.github.io/_posts/2020-04-17-open-communication-with-symbols.md

 ---

 <div class="message">
 Many people without speech use symbols everyday to aid or enable communication with others.
-The current COVID pandemic means more find themselves literally speechless while on breathing support such as CPAP or imply too weak to speak.
-Fortunately there are a growing number of free or open symbols sets and apps.
+The current COVID pandemic means more poeple now find themselves literally speechless while on breathing support such as CPAP or simply too weak to speak.
+Fortunately there is a growing number of free or open symbols sets and apps.
 </div>

 ## AAC